diegomacario/Super-Sunshine/README.md

 ### 5) Lights
 Three types of light sources are currently supported.
 One of those types is singular (*__ambient light__*) while the other two (*__point lights__* and *__directional lights__*) can be created as many times as desired.

+#### 5.1) Ambient light

-The command used to set the colour of the ambient light is:
+Ambient light exists at all points in space and is propagated with equal intensity in all directions.
+Because of this, there can only be one ambient light in a scene.
+The command used to set the colour of this type of light is:
  ```sh
  ambient r g b
  ```
 Where:
 - The *__RGB__* values, which can range from 0 to 1, determine the colour of the ambient light.
 If this command is not specified in a scene description, the colour of the ambient light defaults to (0.2, 0.2, 0.2).

-In theory, ambient light exists at all points in space and is propagated with equal intensity in all directions.
-Based on this definition, there should only exist one ambient light in a scene.
-While this is true for this ray-tracer, it also allows something rather unusual: the colour of the ambient light can be modified in between the creation of geometric primitives.
-In other words, users can use the ambient light to give primitives a base colour.
+Note that even though there can only be one ambient light in a scene, it is possible to change the colour of said light in between the creation of geometric primitives.
+In other words, ambient light can be used to give primitives a base colour.
 Consider the following example, in which I create four spheres and modify the colour of the ambient light before creating each one:
  ```sh
 # Left sphere (green)
 ambient 0.2 0.4 0.1